sclarkstone/Milestone3/README.md

 #### Admin
 * Objective - what does the user want to accomplish?
-    * To manage (create, view, edit and delete) genres.
-To write, edit and delete all the Better Endings from any user.
+    * To view, write, edit and delete all the Better Endings from any user.
 Also, to view all users Better Endings and to upvote those that they feel are better then the original endings.
 * Functional - what does the user need to do to accomplish the objective? whats involved?
     * Admin can log in and have instant access to manage (view, edit and delete) all Better Endings.
     * They can create new Better Endings.